Halgamoos/Anecdotal-Guide-to-New-Technologist/README.md

 ### How to prepare?

 Honestly, you’re good enough as you are right now!
 Don’t stress too much about being “prepared” because you were picked to be an NT for a reason.
-The NT crew believe in you.
+You will be taught everything you need to do well!
 Again, completely optional, but for those who just can’t wait to get a headstart, here are some things that might be helpful to do beforehand.

 - Set up your dedicated “workspace”.
 If possible, since this opportunity is remote, dedicate a quiet and non-distracting space where you live **only** for working in NT.
 This can be as simple as a desk or table where you work on your provided work laptop.
 Why?
 Have you ever tried to focus inside a burning building?
 Our behavior is often influenced by the environment that we are in.
 For example, if you try to study in the same area you eat, Netflix and chill, and play video games, it will be too hard for you to get into deep working sessions and pay attention during your internship.
   * More on dedicated workspaces: https://www.youtube.com/watch?v=tMTxikrSe8g